state of dev

 Emerging Standards

 Here's where things get really interesting.
-As AI tools become more capable, the bottleneck isn't the model—it's context.
+As AI tools become more capable, the bottleneck isn't the model; it becomes the context.
 How do we help AI understand our projects, conventions, and constraints without overwhelming it?

 The Road Forward